 Cape Buffalo are thick-skinned animals and the minimum safe caliber is the .375 Magnum.
-However, with Buffalo you can never have too much gun.
-Most PHs swears by the .375 Magnum as a starting point, with the .416s & .458s being a good compromise on price and power.
+However, with Cape Buffalo you can never have too much gun.
+Most PH's swears by the .375 Magnum as a starting point, with the .416s & .458s being a good compromise on price and power.
 Some hunters will load a soft-nosed round for the first shot, followed by solids as the animal moves off.
-Personally I think that the soft point bullets that they manufacture today, is all you need.
-Remember, you want to do as much damage as possible with your first shot and heavy grained, good quality soft-nosed bullets are essential.
+Personally I think that the soft point bullets that are being manufacture today, is all you need.
+Remember, your goal is to to do as much damage as possible with your first shot and a heavy grained, good quality soft-nosed bullets are essential.

 Which country is best suited for your for Cape Buffalo hunt?